 Now that you’re beginning college, your relationship with your parents is bound to change.
 You’ll no longer be living under their roof, which means that a lot of the rules that used to apply to you no longer do!
 Does that sound like a relief?
 Not to some.

-Many students cling to their parents when they first begin college and never learn to be fully independent.
+Many students, both those studying internationally as well as those studying only an hour from home, cling to their parents when they first begin college and never learn to be fully independent.

 Don’t let that person be you!
-When you’re preparing to move, make sure you read this list of things not to do in order to get along with your parents in college.
+When you’re preparing to move, make sure you read this list of things not to do in order to get along with your parents in college while still gaining your own sense of self.

 1. Don’t Let Your Parents Decorate